 - All children and staff should be wearing orange camp t-shirts.
-If someone does not have an orange shirt, provide them with a spare shirt labeled in sharpie with the camp name. - If attending an aquatic field trip, allow adequate time for all children and staff to get changed prior to leaving.
-Remember that at larger camps this process could take close to an hour. - · All children and staff should take a bathroom break prior to loading the bus - · All children should apply sunscreen prior to departure - All children and staff should ensure that they have water bottles and lunches, if needed.
+If someone does not have an orange shirt, provide them with a spare shirt labeled in sharpie with the camp name. - All children should have a swim wristband on if this is an aquatic field trip. - If attending an aquatic field trip, allow adequate time for all children and staff to get changed prior to leaving.
+Remember that at larger camps this process could take an hour or more.
+It is useful to utilize as many of the camp bathrooms as you can to speed up this process. - · All children and staff should take a bathroom break prior to loading the bus - All children should apply sunscreen prior to departure - All children and staff should ensure that they have water bottles and lunches, if needed.
 It is recommended that staff pack a couple extra lunches in case of emergency. - Inform someone at your facility (custodian, front desk staff, school staff) that you are leaving for a field trip and when they can expect you to return